RolifyCommunity/rolify/README.md

 * If you are using Mongoid and/or less-rails gem, please read [this](https://github.com/EppO/rolify/wiki/FAQ#when-i-start-rails-using-server-console-whatever-i-get-this-error)
 * Moped library (ruby driver for Mongodb used by Mongoid) doesn't support rubinius 2.2 yet (see https://github.com/mongoid/moped/issues/231)
+* If you use Rails 4 and Mongoid, use Mongoid ~> 4 (not released yet). rolify is fully tested with Rails 4 and Mongoid master branch

 ## Questions or Problems?